digitalartexperiencelondon/digital-art-sentiment/sensing/Audio/src/README.md

 ## Creating the Anaconda environment
 The Anaconda environment is defined in the `environment.yml` file.

-Make sure you are on the correct git branch by running

-    git checkout ml-audio-input

 Ensure you are in the correct folder (`/sensing/Audio/src`)

 Run the following commands: